architect/arc.codes/src/shared/en/aws/guides-http.md

 ## Create full-featured web applications composed of fast, tiny HTTP functions

-Here's well go from a basic 'hello world' app to a bigger app with signups and logins.
+Here we'll start from a basic 'hello world' app and then build a bigger app with signups and logins.

+We'll do this with AWS Lambdas - small functions that trigger when their URL is hit.
+You can think of lambdas as the equivaleny of 'routes' in traditional web apps.

-> `.arc` abstracts API Gateway configuration and provisioning, while `@architect/functions` (optionally) adds a very light but powerful API shim to Lambda for working with HTTP
+AWS Lambdas are accessed via API Gateway, but `.arc` abstracts API Gateway and Lambda configuration and provisioning.
+Additionally, `@architect/functions` (optionally) adds useful tools for working with HTTP.

 Given the following example `.arc` file: